RoryScott/roryscott.github.io/README.md

 ### Contact Information

-If you have any questions or concerns please contact me at roryscot@buffalo.edu Thank you for a great first semseter!
+If you have any questions or concerns please contact me at roryscot@buffalo.edu.
+Thank you for a great first semseter!